Understanding the Affordable Care Act

 The ACA was designed to reduce the coverage gap for these individuals by providing Medicaid to all persons who fall within certain income brackets, regardless of whether or not they have children.
-With passage of the ACA, the “national Medicaid income eligibility level” has been set at 138% of the Federal Poverty Line (roughly $27,000 for a family of three).
+With passage of the ACA, the “national Medicaid income eligibility level” has been set at 138% of the Federal Poverty Line.
 However, a Supreme Court ruling in 2012 allowed some states to opt out of the Medicaid expansion altogether.

-In the 25 states (as well as the District of Columbia) that voted to expand Medicaid, all individuals qualify for Medicaid if their income is 138% of the FPL or lower.
-In the 25 states that opted not to expand Medicaid or are currently debating the issue, parents are eligible for Medicaid at variable rates in relation to the FPL (the median for all 25 is 47%), while individuals without children are not eligible for Medicaid.
-The sole exception to this rule is Wisconsin, which awards Medicaid coverage to childless adults whose annual income is $11,490 or below.
-The following table lists the 25 states that are not expanding Medicaid and the eligibility criteria for parents, courtesy of the Kaiser Family Foundation:
+In the 33 states (as well as the District of Columbia) that voted to expand Medicaid, all individuals qualify for Medicaid if their income is 138% of the FPL or lower.
+In the 18 states that opted not to expand Medicaid or are currently debating the issue, parents are eligible for Medicaid at variable rates in relation to the FPL, while individuals without children are not eligible for Medicaid.
+The one exemption is Wisconsin, which did not adopt the ACA expansion but covers adults up to 100% of the FPL based on a Medicaid waiver.